vesterheim/vesterheim.github.io/events/away/rochester/index.md

 This event will also include a museum update by Chris Johnson, Vesterheim’s new CEO/President.

-Special thanks to our sponsors Peder & Jeanne Moren, Mike Bovre, and The Craftsman Table & Tap.

-Please RSVP by October 23, 2015, by contacting Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), or 563-382-9681.
-Seating is limited to 50 people.
+Please RSVP by November 25, 2015, by contacting Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), or 563-382-9681.